 In one of our Boost Your Business Webinars, we’ve discussed the importance of understanding the technology you have at hand — in this case, our white label dashboard.

 Our dashboard is designed to help both our team and your agency streamline processes.
-This provides you with access to real-time data, daily rankings, backlinks, and traffic reports minus the complicated back-and-forth and spreadsheets.
-The dashboard has its own API that we built, so it’s not something you’ll find from any other agency out there.
+This provides you with access to real-time data, search traffic, daily rankings, backlinks, and traffic reports minus the complicated back-and-forth and spreadsheets.
+The dashboard has its own API that we built, so it’s not something you’ll find from other marketing tools or any agency out there.
 So, how do you leverage this technology to get more sales?

 When partners ask me this question, I always point them to these dashboard features: